adzcai/cleanrl/README.md

 brew install graphviz
 ```

-You may also need to tell compilers and linkers about its path:
+You may also need to tell compilers and linkers about its path before running `uv sync`:

 ```bash
 export CFLAGS="-I$(brew --prefix graphviz)/include"